Bayesian Learning via Q-Exponential Process: NUMERICAL EXPERIMENTS

 \section{NUMERICAL EXPERIMENTS}

-In this section, we first show that the elliptic slice sampler \citep[ESS][]{murray2010} can be directly used to generate posterior samples of $u$ for models with the Q-EP prior.
-Then we compare GP, Besov and Q-EP in modeling time series and reconstructing images.
-These two numerical experiments demonstrate that our proposed Q-EP enables faster convergence in obtaining a better maximum a posterior (MAP) estimate.
-What is more, the posterior samples provide uncertainty quantification by the posterior standard deviation, which is not available in the frequentist methods.
+In this section, we compare GP, Besov and Q-EP by modeling time series (temporal), reconstructing images (spatial) from computed tomography and solving a (spatiotemporal) inverse problem (Appendix \ref{sec:adif}).
+These numerical experiments demonstrate that our proposed Q-EP enables faster convergence in obtaining a better maximum a posterior (MAP) estimate.
+What is more, white-noise MCMC based inference provides appropriate uncertainty quantification (UQ) (by the posterior standard deviation).
+More numerical results can be found in the supplementary materials which also contain some demonstration codes.
+All the computer codes are publicly available at {\url{https://github.com/lanzithinking/Q-EXP}.